Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 | rewardedVideoAdDidClickSkip:                      | This method is called when the user clicked the skip button.（needs to be applied separately, CPM has negative effect）                                                                              |
 | rewardedVideoAdCallback: withType:                | This method is used to get a type of rewarded video Ad.                                                                                                                                              |

+**Note：**It is recommended that distributing rewards to your users in the callback `rewardedVideoAdServerRewardDidSucceed: verify:` , according to the returned BOOL value of **verify** parameter when needed, no matter which reward verification way you choose, Server-Side or not.

 ### Display the Ad